ADHD Resources at U.T. Austin

 What else can I do to help myself?

 There are many useful steps you can take to address the symptoms you think might be related to ADHD.
 One resource is the Sanger Learning Center on campus.
 The staff there works with students to build reading skills, address test-taking problems, develop better study skills/habits, and also provide tutoring services.
 Many students with ADHD also experience anxiety, depression, or just general life stress as they cope with the challenges they face.
 The Counseling and Mental Health Center has counselors available to talk with you about these and other concerns that you might have.
 The Disability and Access (D&A) office also offers skills building workshops for students who have been diagnosed with ADHD.

 ADHD Resources on The University of Texas at Austin Campus

 The University of Texas at Austin recognizes that some students with ADHD face a range of challenges that affect their progress toward their academic and personal goals.
 The UT agencies listed below offer a wide range of services that address these needs.

-Sanger Learning and Career Center
+Sanger Learning Center

 SSD offers the following services:

 - Review documentation to determine eligibility for accommodations